Glenna Collett-Vare

-Glenna Collett Vare (June 20, 1903 – February 3, 1989) was an American Hall of Fame golfing champion whom the Hall calls the greatest female golfer of her day, and who dominated American women's golf in the 1920s.
+Glenna Collett Vare (June 20, 1903 – February 3, 1989) was an American amateur golfer.
+She earned induction into the World Golf Hall of Fame.
+The Hall of Fame calls her the greatest female golfer of her day.
+Collett-Vare dominated American women's golf in the 1920s.

-Biography
+Early life

 Born in New Haven, Connecticut, Glenna Collett was raised in Providence, Rhode Island, by athletic-minded parents and at a young age was involved in sports such as swimming and diving.

 At age 14, she took up the game of golf, and within two years had developed her skills to the point where she competed in the 1919 U.S. Women's Amateur, and won her first-round match.
 Two years later at age 18, she was the Championship medallist for shooting the lowest qualifying score.